w3c/did-extensions/tooling/spec-review-checklist.md

 ### M1.
 Specification is reachable and is a DID Method specification
 The `specification` URL in the JSON entry resolves to human-readable content that is recognizably a DID Method specification (not a 404, a login wall, an unrelated page, or an empty repository).
+A specification that cannot be fetched (missing URL, network error, timeout, non-2xx response, etc.) is a **hard `fail`** — a specification that cannot be retrieved cannot be reviewed.
+The automated tooling enforces this directly.

 ### M2.
 DID Method Syntax is defined
 The specification defines the DID Method Syntax — the ABNF or equivalent grammar